xjtushujun/Auto-6ML/README.md

 # Auto^6ML
-Auto^6ML is a jittor library allowing users to achieve machine learning automation.
+Auto^6ML is a jittor library allowing users to achieve machine learning automation and some popular meta-learning algorithms.